Public can expect more help on cost of living from next PM, says Johnson

 “But there’s more money coming anyway, as a result of the decisions being taken, there will be further help coming in October and in the new year.”

-He also said the Government was taking short and long-term steps to address the energy crisis.
+He said the Government was taking short and long-term steps to address the energy crisis.

-The Prime Minister said his Government was trying to “undo the tragic mistakes of the past”, adding: “What this Government is doing is now green-lighting nuclear energy when for the whole of the period of the Labour government not a single nuclear power plant was started.

-“So, we are doing stuff in the short term and in the medium term and in the long term.”

-He also said: “Thanks to the decisions of this Government, we have a robust economic situation in which actually we have virtually record-low unemployment.”

-“What we are doing is making sure that we have the fiscal firepower, we have the cash, to help people more at those two key points, in October and January,” Mr Johnson said.
+Mr Johnson added: “What we are doing is making sure that we have the fiscal firepower, we have the cash, to help people more at those two key points, in October and January.”

 Asked if he believed the current package of support was enough, he said: “No, because what I’m saying what we’re doing in addition is trying to make sure that by October, by January, there is further support and what the Government will be doing, whoever is the prime minister, is making sure there is extra cash to help people.